As Haj pilgrims return, curbs restored in parts of Srinagar

 The security forces, they said, have been directed to allow passage of pilgrims and their relatives, who have already been issued passes, through the areas where restrictions are in place.

 Government spokesman Rohit Kansal had on Saturday said the restrictions were eased in 35 police station areas of the valley.
-However, several places witnessed clashes between groups of youth and security forces, leading to the reimposition of the curbs.
+However, several places witnessed clashes between groups of youth and security forces, leading to the re-imposition of the curbs.

 On Saturday evening, Kansal said protests took place at six places in the valley in which eight persons suffered injuries.